Köhler theory

+In practice, simplified formulations of the Köhler equation are often used.

 Köhler curve

-The Köhler theory is named after Hilding Köhler (1888–1982).
 The Köhler curve is the visual representation of the Köhler equation.
-It shows the supersaturation at which the cloud drop is in equilibrium with the environment over a range of droplet diameters.
+It shows the saturation ratio $S$ – or the supersaturation $s=\left(S-1\right)\cdot 100 %$ – at which the droplet is in equilibrium with the environment over a range of droplet diameters.
 The exact shape of the curve is dependent upon the amount and composition of the solutes present in the atmosphere.
 The Köhler curves where the solute is sodium chloride are different from when the solute is sodium nitrate or ammonium sulfate.

 The figure above shows three Köhler curves of sodium chloride.
-Consider (for droplets containing solute with diameter equal to 0.05 micrometers) a point on the graph where the wet diameter is 0.1 micrometers and the supersaturation is 0.35%.
+Consider (for droplets containing solute with a dry diameter equal to 0.05 micrometers) a point on the graph where the wet diameter is 0.1 micrometers and the supersaturation is 0.35%.
 Since the relative humidity is above 100%, the droplet will grow until it is in thermodynamic equilibrium.
-As the droplet grows, it never encounters equilibrium, and thus grows without bound.
+As the droplet grows, it never encounters equilibrium, and thus grows without bound, as long as the level of supersaturation is maintained.
 However, if the supersaturation is only 0.3%, the drop will only grow until about 0.5 micrometers.
 The supersaturation at which the drop will grow without bound is called the critical supersaturation.
 The diameter at which the curve peaks is called the critical diameter.

+Simplified equations

+In practice, simpler versions of the Köhler equation are often used.
+To derive these, solutes are assumed to be electrolytes that dissociate fully into a fixed number of ions given by the van’t Hoff factor $i$.
+Also, mixing volumes are neglected and the molar volume of water is calculated by $v_w = \frac{M_w}{\rho_w}$, where $\rho_w$ and $M_w$ are density and molar mass of water, respectively.
+It is further assumed that the droplets are dilute at high humidity, which allows the following simplifications: